BBK-PiJ-2014-66/exercises/day05/README.md

 15. So:
     mc(95) = mc(96) = mc(97) = mc(98) = mc(99) = mc(100) = mc(101) = 91

-It would appear that this nightmarish bit of nonse returns 91 (hence the name?).
+It would appear that this nightmarish bit of nonsense returns 91 (hence the name?).
-It probably does so for any input.
+It probably does so for any input less or equal to 101.
+From wikipedia http://en.wikipedia.org/wiki/McCarthy_91_function this is the case.
+Also show by implementation for the test cases given [E01McCarthy91.java](E01McCarthy91.java).

 > FORTRAN programmers are critized for goto's and computed goto's.
-However, compared to untangling this nonsense
+However, compared to untangling these examples
 > sphagetti code is a positive pleasure!
 Maybe recursion has some good points but if I wanted to produce an exercise
 > to put people off using it question 1 would be it